March 30, 2018

 March 15, 2018

-When the first tulips of the year are moving in, it means spring can't be far aways anymore!
-I love all kind of spring flowers, right now I have a bunch of daffodils next to me on my desk :)
+When the first tulips of the year start appearing, it means spring can’t be far away!
+I love all kinds of spring flowers – right now, I have a bunch of daffodils on my desk.

 March 11, 2018